Sqeaky/JavaPractice/Readme.md

 ## Building and Usage ##
 This should be simple to use for people familiar with gradle.
 I built this with gradle-4.9.

 Other than gradle, all needed dependencies are described in the file "build.gradle".
-There are three build targets that are likely to be of use:
+There are build targets that are likely to be of use:

   * build
   * run
   * test
+  * jar

 These can be invoked with the following command line commands from the root directory of the project:

   $ gradle build

+This will build class files and leave them in the build directory.

   $ gradle run

+This will run the main entry with no arguments. not very interesting at the moment.

   $ gradle test

+This is probably the most useful.
+This will run all the unit tests and report on errors if any.

+  $ gradle jar

+This will create a jar.
+This is useful if you want to pass arguments to the main and see a visual histogram.
+Here is an example of use and the output location of the jarfile:

+  $java -jar build/libs/JavaPractice-0.1.jar aManAPlanACanalPanama
+  p: **
+  a: **********
+  c: *
+  l: **
+  m: **
+  n: ****

 ## Possible issues ##